Title IX/Sexual Harassment

 Sexual Misconduct Policy

-Manhattan College (the “College”) is committed to providing an environment not impaired by sexual misconduct, including sex discrimination and sexual harassment.
+Manhattan University (the “University”) is committed to providing an environment not impaired by sexual misconduct, including sex discrimination and sexual harassment.
 This Sexual Misconduct Policy (the “Policy”) addresses allegations of sex discrimination, including sexual harassment, in accordance with Title IX of the Education Amendments of 1972 (“Title IX”), the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the “Clery Act”), as amended by the Violence Against Women Act of 2013 (“VAWA”), Article 129-B of the New York State Education Law (“Article 129-B”), the New York State Labor Law, the New York State Human Rights Law (“NYSHRL”), Title VII of the Civil Rights Act of 1964 (“Title VII”), the New York City Human Rights Law (“NYCHRL”), the New York City Stop Sexual Harassment Act, and all other applicable law.

 Read the Sexual Misconduct Policy

-• Reporting Sexual Misconduct to the College
+• Reporting Sexual Misconduct to the University

-For employees, you should contact the Title IX Coordinator directly or submit a report online using our Title IX / Sexual Harassment General Reporting Form.
-Other than the confidential College resources outlined below, all College employees are considered mandated reports, and if informed of possible sexual misconduct, must report it to the Title IX Coordinator.
+For employees, you should contact the Title IX Coordinator directly or submit a report online using the link above.
+Other than the confidential University resources outlined below, all University employees are considered mandated reports, and if informed of possible sexual misconduct, must report it to the Title IX Coordinator.
 Employees must report all relevant details (obtained directly or indirectly) about the alleged sexual misconduct to the Title IX Coordinator.
 Such information includes dates, times, locations, and names of parties and witnesses.
-Even College offices and employees who cannot guarantee confidentiality will maintain privacy to the greatest extent possible.
+Even University offices and employees who cannot guarantee confidentiality will maintain privacy to the greatest extent possible.
 The information you provide to a non-confidential resource will be relayed only as necessary for the Title IX Coordinator to investigate and/or seek a resolution.

 If you are a student and would like to disclose an incident confidentially, you may visit the Campus Counseling Center: